Using the Microsoft Cloud Vision API with an ESP32-CAM to describe a scene with audio.

 Upload the sketch to the ESP32-CAM.

 Connect the pins as below for the LCD only version.
-Audio version wiring diagram is in the Plus members section below.
+Audio version wiring diagram is in section below.

 Investigate using a cloud service to convert the text the speech as a sound file and play this to improve the quality of the sound.